Salt versus potassium blood pressure debate

 Hippocrates (460 - 370 BC)

 Being a disciple of Hippocrates compels me to recommend, unpalatable though that may also be that we return to the good food that our great-grandmothers once put on the table.
 Is that practical and doable?
-Or have we moved so far from our roots that suggesting we start growing and preparing our own meals once again simply cannot and will not be done?

-• Out of doors we are exposed to more sunlight; vitamin D will no longer be a problem
+• Out of doors we are exposed to more sunlight; vitamin D will no longer be a problem.

 • Digging in the garden, preparing compost heaps and using the wheelbarrow is good exercise.
 We can cancel our gym contracts.